You are currently viewing 10 Ways To Practice Mindfulness In Your Everyday Life | Mindful Living – How To Be Mindful Everyday

 This is my personal favourite.
 Drawing or painting is one such activity that will instantly put you in the present moment.

-You don’t have to draw or paint like a professional artist, just take colours any colours may it be watercolors, pastel colours, crayons, sketch pens, and just colour a page or make some shapes like garlands, buckets, flowers, or fruits.
+You don’t have to draw or paint like a professional artist, just take colours any colours may it be watercolours, pastel colours, crayons, or sketch pens, and just colour a page or make some shapes like garlands, buckets, flowers, or fruits.

-You will be amazed how such a simple exercise like this going to help us to be mindful of your present state.
+You will be amazed how such a simple exercise like this going to help us to be mindful of our present state.

 7. Connect with people